5 Benefits of Playing Outdoors in Winter

 5. Vitamin D: Getting outdoors gives us the needed Vitamin D that we need; especially during the winter months.
 Vitamin D is key to fighting off many diseases.
 Therefore, if you can get your kids outdoors for at least 15 minutes a day this Winter, you will be making a difference in their overall health!

 How do I start?
 There are many ways to get children outdoors this winter.
-If you are interested in playing outdoors with our community of Natural Teachers, come join the Exploring Nature in Winter Master Class.
+If you are interested in playing outdoors with our community of Natural Teachers, come to join the Exploring Nature in Winter Master Class.
 I promise you will not “run dry” of ideas for playing outdoors this Winter.
 Learn more.